danforthcenter/plantcv/docs/analyze_index.md

     - mask          - Binary mask made from selected contours
     - histplot      - If True plots histogram of intensity values
     - bins          - Optional, number of classes to divide spectrum into (default bins=100)
-    - min_bin       - Optional, maximum bin label.
+    - min_bin       - Optional, minimum bin label.
 Default of 0 will be used for the smallest bin label while calculating pixel frequency data unless otherwise defined.
                       `min_bin="auto"` will set minimum bin to the smallest observed pixel value within the masked index provided.
     - max_bin       - Optional, maximum bin label.
-Default of 1 will be used for the maximum  bin label. `max_bin="auto"` will set maximum bin to the largest observed pixel value within the masked index provided.
+Default of 1 will be used for the maximum bin label unless otherwise defined. `max_bin="auto"` will set maximum bin to the largest observed pixel value within the masked index provided.

 - **Context:**
     - Calculates data about mean, median, and standard deviation of an input index within a masked region.